-Los Angeles Controller Ron Galperin, Green Dot Public Schools, and UCLA Anderson School of Management are proud to launch the inaugural LA DataFest.
-LA DataFest is an annual month-long program that teaches high school students to work with data to address issues affecting Los Angeles communities.
-This year's LA DataFest will take place from November 3 - December 1, 2018.
+Los Angeles Controller Ron Galperin, Green Dot Public Schools, and UCLA Anderson School of Management are proud to present LA DataFest -- a free, annual month-long program that teaches high school students to work with data to address issues affecting Los Angeles communities.
+This year's LA DataFest will take place from Saturday, February 2, 2019 to Saturday, March 2, 2019.

-High school student participants from across Los Angeles will team up with graduate student mentors from UCLA Anderson to preview UCLA's university-level analytical processes onsite.
-Students will learn advanced data analysis skills and strategies via in-person workshops and virtual "office hours" throughout the month.
+High school students from across Los Angeles will visit City Hall and team up with UCLA graduate student mentors to learn advanced data analysis skills via in-person workshops and virtual "office hours" throughout the month.
 Students will also learn from LA Controller's Office staff about the civic impacts of data, data management, data software, and the City's data portals.
 These hands-on trainings will challenge students and teach them to work collaboratively with team members.

-Each team will be assigned a specific problem to address using data analysis, and will present their findings to LA Controller Ron Galperin and members of the LA community at the DataFest event on Saturday, December 1, 2018.
+Each team will be assigned a specific community problem to address using data analysis, and will present their feedback to city official LA Controller Ron Galperin and members of the LA community at the DataFest event on Saturday, March 2, 2019.